elven-js/elvenjs-website/src/docs/sdk-reference.md

 **Typings**:

-`Transaction` is the erdjs exported [Transaction](https://github.com/ElrondNetwork/elrond-sdk-erdjs/blob/main/src/transaction.ts) class.
+`Transaction` is the sdk-js exported [Transaction](https://github.com/multiversx/mx-sdk-js-core/blob/main/src/transaction.ts) class.

 The sign and send transaction handle one transaction at a time.
 This is basic functionality that is enough in most cases.
 The previously prepared transaction instance will be signed and sent with that function.
 You will use your chosen provider (mobile app, browser extension, etc.) for signing.

 **Arguments**:

-- `transaction`: the erdjs transaction class, the transaction instance is the same as the erdjs one.
+- `transaction`: the sdk-js transaction class, the transaction instance is the same as the sdk-js one.

 **Usage example**: